Is Hormone Therapy a Safe Way to Treat Menopause Symptoms?

 This loss of estrogen is responsible for many bothersome menopausal symptoms.
 One of the most common is hot flashes, also known as vasomotor symptoms.
 Hot flashes occur in 75 percent of menopausal women and can range from mild to extreme, negatively affecting a woman’s quality of life.

-The most effective option for treatment of hot flashes is hormone therapy, which is sometimes called hormone replacement therapy.
+The most effective option for the treatment of hot flashes is hormone therapy, which is sometimes called hormone replacement therapy.

 Hormone therapy consists of estrogen and the addition of progesterone if a woman still has her uterus.
 However, many women and providers are concerned about the safety of menopausal hormone therapy.